pattherogue/Ubuntu-CLI-Essentials/README.md

 - Developing Bash shell scripts to automate repetitive tasks
 - Integrating version control using Git on Ubuntu
 - Investigating Ubuntu-specific system monitoring and performance analysis commands

-## Contributing

-Contributions to expand this project are welcome.
-Please feel free to fork, modify, and make pull requests.

-## License

-This project is open source and available under the [MIT License](LICENSE).